USEPA/flowsa/docs/user_guide/user_guide.md

     ![](user_guide_images/FBA_USDA_CoA_Cropland_url_info.png){#fig:fba_url}

-6. If there are any variables that need replacement in the URL build ("__secLevel__), the list of strings with which to replace the variable are also listed in the YAML.
+6. If there are any variables that need replacement in the URL build ("__secLevel__"), the list of strings with which to replace the variable are also listed in the YAML.

 ![](user_guide_images/FBA_USDA_CoA_Cropland_url_param_replacement.png){#fig:fba_url_replace}

 7. Although the functions to load, build, and parse Flow-By-Activity datasets are generalized, each FBA requires functions specific to the dataset.
 These functions are listed in the method yaml.
+We defined custom YAML tags to allow inheriting code from other yaml files.
+The primary tag found in FBA yamls is `!script_function:`, as included in the screenshot below.
+This tag directs the yaml to look for a file in the [data_source_scripts](https://github.com/USEPA/flowsa/tree/master/flowsa/data_source_scripts) directory, specifically at the file listed after `!script_function:`.
+In this case, we pull a function from [USDA_CoA_Cropland.py](https://github.com/USEPA/flowsa/blob/master/flowsa/data_source_scripts/USDA_CoA_Cropland.py).
+The final portion of the tag is which function to load for the FBA method.
+Here, when we want to call `url_replace_fxn`, we load the function `CoA_Cropland_URL_helper()` defined in [USDA_CoA_Cropland.py](https://github.com/USEPA/flowsa/blob/master/flowsa/data_source_scripts/USDA_CoA_Cropland.py).

 ![](user_guide_images/FBA_USDA_CoA_Cropland_source_specific_functions.png){#fig:fba_source_fxns}